Cybersecurity Incident: Your Questions

 Q. Can I submit a new complaint to the Ombudsman?

 Yes.
 Our online Make a Complaint form is available.
 This is the easiest way to make a complaint to us.
 Please note: We no longer accept complaints by email.
-While we can accept new complaints, restoring our operational services may take some time.
-Your complaint will be acknowledged.
-However please be aware that it may be some time before we will be able to progress your complaint.
+While we continue to accept new complaints, working through the complaints received while our services were disrupted will take some time.
+Your complaint will be acknowledged on receipt but please be aware that there continue to be delays in progressing complaints.
+Once work has commenced on your complaint, a caseworker will contact you directly.

 Q. I have already submitted a complaint to the Ombudsman.
 Do I need to do anything?